Marten-M/Robotex2022/README.md

 # Robotex2022
 Source code for team GAGtroonikud's labyrinth robot Jubin.

-For performance reasons the inputs for functions are never checked.
+The inputs for functions are never checked.
 Please use valid inputs.

 Technical details:
 * Uses micropython on model `Raspberry Pi Pico`